SnehaKalariya/GitDemo/README.md

 ![](screen1.png)

 - Copy the "Swift File.xctemplate" folder and paste it at "~/Library/Developer/Xcode/Templates/File Templates/Custom"

-or
+OR

- In your terminal, run these commands:
+ - In your terminal, run these commands:

 mkdir -p ~/Library/Developer/Xcode/Templates/Custom